 Also, this is the mozzarella I use when we make pizza.
 It’s only $2.69 and we’re able to stretch it out over 2 pizzas.
 This same 8 oz. ball of mozzarella is $4.49 at HEB.

 5. I love Aldi’s produce!
 About 50% of their produce is sold in bulk: potatoes, onions, tomatoes, apples, bananas, and pears are a few things that come to mind.
 This just means you can’t go in and buy 1 potato…they’re sold by the bag.
 Other things like cucumbers, avocados, strawberries, blueberries can be bought individually.
 Here’s a 10lb bag of potatoes for $2.99, which will last us a couple of months.
 To compare, HEB as an 8lb bag for $3.92.

 7. Baby supplies.
 They have a small baby section with diapers, formula, pouches, and a small selection of baby food.
 I admit, I love these pouches!
 This is still sometimes the only way I can get Lincoln to eat vegetables.
 They’re only 79 cents per pouch, and I know that’s lower than most other stores (although HEB now has some for 69 cents).
 Their diapers are only $4.99 for a 36 pack.
-I’m not really familiar with diaper prices since I use cloth diapers 90% of the time, but I feel like this is a good price.
-We use these when we’re out and about or going out of town.
+We use cloth diapers 90% of the time, but you can’t beat this price when you need disposables for outings, vacations, or daycare.

 Aldi’s Non-Grocery Items